Short films by Studio Ghibli: Iblard Jikan

 Iblard Jikan (イバラード時間, Ibarādo Time) is a Japanese animation by Studio Ghibli, released in Japan on DVD and Blu-ray on July 4, 2007, as part of the "Ghibli ga Ippai Collection."
 It is directed by Naohisa Inoue.
 The story is set in the imaginary world of Iblard, originally depicted in paintings by Inoue.
 The paintings of Iblard also inspired the fantasy sequences of Ghibli's Whisper of the Heart.

 Zen - Grogu and Dust Bunnies

-Zen - Grogu and Dust Bunnies is a Disney+ short film animation by Studio Ghibli, made as a co-production with Lucasfilm Ltd. to promote the third season of The Mandalorian and was released on November 12, 2022.
-The short stars Grogu as he meditates while the Soot Sprites from My Neighbor Totoro and Spirited Away interact with him.
+Zen - Grogu and Dust Bunnies is a short film by Studio Ghibli directed by Katsuya Kondō, with music by Ludwig Göransson.
+Released on November 12, 2022, it is a three-minute-long animation for Disney+ in collaboration with Lucasfilm to promote the third anniversaries of both the streaming service and The Mandalorian.
+The short stars Grogu as he meditates while the Susuwatari from My Neighbor Totoro and Spirited Away interact with him.

 A teaser was posted on Ghibli's Twitter page on November 10, 2022, featuring the Lucasfilm logo.
 It was officially announced on the 11th for an immediate release on Disney+ the following day.